top of page

 Signs of Sensory Processing Difficulties (SPD)

-• Unaware of pain or touch
+• Unaware of pain or light touch

-• Overly fearful of swing, height, and unstable surface Problems eating or sleeping
+• Problems with eating or sleeping routines

 SPD